 Level up: How games companies are embracing the surge in player support

-A small survey in the UK found that over 80% self-declared gamers are playing more, and over a quarter of them have been spending five or more additional hours on games every single day.
-Since the end of February, players have broadcast over two billion hours of footage on Twitch.
-Sales of Nintendo Switch consoles are up 24%, and sales of Switch games are up 42% compared to last year.
-And it's not just existing gamers; all the big games companies have reported increases in new user numbers, too.
+A survey in the U.K. found that over 80% self-declared gamers are playing more, and over a quarter of them have been spending five or more additional hours on games every single day.
+Since the end of February 2020, players have broadcast well over 2 billion hours of footage on Twitch.
+What’s more, The NPD Group shared July 2021 data demonstrating a 10% year-over-year sales increase in the games industry within the U.S. And the growth isn’t just coming from existing gamers; all the big games companies have reported increases in new user numbers, too.

 With new and seasoned gamers spending so much time playing, there’s been an increased need for player support teams to help sort out glitches, password resets, billing issues and other customer experience requests.
 And like those they’re serving, the majority of support teams are now playing — and supporting players — from home.